-Appointment to emeritus faculty status is granted as a result of meritorious service to the campus, including outstanding contributions in the areas of teaching, research, publications, the arts and leadership.
-To be eligible for the title, a faculty member must also satisfy the following three requirements: (1) completion of at least ten years of full-time academic service to Missouri State University-West Plains, (2) tenure status at Missouri State University-West Plains and (3) retirement status at Missouri State University-West Plains.
-Emeritus status is awarded through affirmative vote of the faculty and by favorable administrative action.
-Emeritus faculty, who will be listed as such in the catalog, shall be entitled to the benefits of faculty discounts at the Drago College Store, to admission to convocations, to the use of Garnett Library facilities and the Putnam Student Center, to one course per semester free of tuition and student fees, to faculty privileges for admission to athletic events and to other benefits, subject to campus policies.
-The educational fee waiver benefit is intended for the exclusive use of the retiree and cannot be assigned to any other family member.
+Appointment to emeritus faculty status is granted as a result of meritorious service to the campus, including outstanding contributions in the areas of teaching, research, service and leadership as described in 3.3.3.
+To be eligible for the title, a faculty member must also satisfy the following three requirements: (1) completion of at least ten years of full-time academic service to Missouri State University-West Plains, (2) tenure status at Missouri State University-West Plains and (3) retirement status or disability status at Missouri State University-West Plains.
+Emeritus status is awarded through affirmative vote of the full-time faculty and by favorable administrative action.
+The candidate shall be informed in writing in a timely manner of the outcome of the approval process.
+Emeritus faculty, who will be listed as such in the catalog, shall be entitled to all the benefits provided to university retirees (Refer to 15.2) and, in addition, shall receive invitations to special events, an e-mail account and a parking pass.
+Emeriti faculty are entitled to enroll in one course per semester free of tuition and student fees.
+This educational fee waiver benefit may be assigned to eligible dependent children of the retiree or to the spouse of the retiree.
+When this benefit is assigned to an eligible 23 dependent child, that child may receive up to 15 credit hours per academic year, the same benefit provided to active faculty employees' children (Refer to Section 6.2.5.1).